hazah/activeview/README.md

 TODO: Clarity through code...

-Lets us take the infamous blog example where we have a Post model with a title and a body, a standard PostsController with all resource routes enabled and the corresponding themplate files.
+Lets us take the infamous blog example where we have a Post model with a title and a body, a standard PostsController with all resource routes enabled and the corresponding template files.

 ```ruby